nathanfrancy/safetext/README.md

 safetext init <master password>
 ```

 You should see a `safetext` file in your working directory now.

-Todo: Currently, there is no way to reset or change the password once the file has been created.
-If you'd like to add this please fork, and submit a pull request. :)
+Keep the password in a safe place.
+Once you create this file, it's almost impossible to decrypt the file without the master.

 ### Add a key
 This should show you a success message.
 If so, your key value is now added to the store.